Jordan-Pierce/CoralNet-Toolbox/README.md

 copyright protection in countries other than the United States for Software authored in its entirety by the Department of Commerce.
 To this end, the Department of Commerce hereby grants to Recipient a royalty-free, nonexclusive license to use, copy, and create derivative works of the Software outside of the United States.
+For more information, visit the [NOAA website](https://www.noaa.gov/).